Yiyis/sass-api/README.md

 **Built with ❤️ using Next.js 15, Supabase, Tailwind CSS, and LangChain**

-*This project represents a journey from basic API management to intelligent repository analysis, showcasing modern web development practices and AI integration.*
+*This project represents a complete journey from basic API management to a production-ready platform with intelligent repository analysis, user authentication, rate limiting, and interactive demonstrations - showcasing modern web development practices and AI integration.*